COVID-19 Communication Rights Toolkit

 - Show them the legal references in this toolkit.

-- Point them to recent Guidance from the U.S. Department of Health and Human Services Office of Civil Rights stating that "persons with disabilities should not be denied medical care on the basis of stereotypes, assessments of quality of life, or judgments about a person’s relative 'worth' based on the presence or absence of disabilities" and reminding health care providers of their obligations under federal civil rights laws to "provide effective communication with individuals who are deaf, hard of hearing, blind, have low vision, or have speech disabilities through the use of qualified interpreters, picture boards, and other means."
+- Point them to recent Guidance from the US Department of Justice stating that a hospital or medical facility cannot exclude all 'visitors' where, due to a patient's disability, the patient needs help from a family member, companion, or aide in order to equally access care," and Guidance from the U.S. Department of Health and Human Services Office of Civil Rights stating that "persons with disabilities should not be denied medical care on the basis of stereotypes, assessments of quality of life, or judgments about a person’s relative 'worth' based on the presence or absence of disabilities" and reminding health care providers of their obligations under federal civil rights laws to "provide effective communication with individuals who are deaf, hard of hearing, blind, have low vision, or have speech disabilities through the use of qualified interpreters, picture boards, and other means."

-- The hospital should have a webpage about disability discrimination and communication access rights that you can point to.
+- Look for the hospital's webpage about disability discrimination and communication access rights.

 - Contact the hospital’s Patient Relations office or Civil Rights Coordinator.